causal-ufmg-group/skin-cancer/README.md

 **Specific:**

+Should be run before start training since they prepare all datasets.

 - `src/data_aumentation.ipynb` and `src/data_augmentation/`
     - Useful for unbalanced datasets
     - It was used for some simple data augmentation to balance our skin-cancer train dataset a bit.